 Modern Languages and Literatures

-The ability to speak and read another language expands our range of
+The ability to communicate effectively in another language expands

-cultural competency and communication, but also enriches our
+our range of cultural competency and enriches our understanding of the

 - Majors in French, German, and Spanish